Ideal time commitment: approximately 20 hours per month; flexible

 - Strong time management, organisational and administrative skills;

-- An understanding of governance, charity finance, and financial management tools;
+- An understanding of governance and charity finance management tools;

 - Confidence to exhibit complete independence in ensuring sound financial management;